MapsPeople/docs/src/content/getting-started/v4-migration-guide.md

 #### V4

-In V4 DisplayRules have been changed to a reference based approach.
-You now receive MPDisplayRules through MapsIndoors and are able to change the values, and see it be reflected on the map instantaneously.
+In V4, DisplayRules have been changed to a reference-based approach.
+You now receive `MPDisplayRules` through MapsIndoors and are able to change the values, and see it reflected on the map instantly.

-Editing a single DisplayRule
+##### Editing a single DisplayRule

 ```java
 MPLocation mpLocation = MapsIndoors.getLocationById("MyLocationId");